zmkfirmware/zmk/docs/docs/features/backlight.md

 endif # ZMK_BACKLIGHT
 ```

 When using the pinctrl API you should create a pinctrl.dtsi file if it's not created already, and include it at the beginning of the `board.dts` file.
 You also need to add `CONFIG_PINCTRL=y` to board_defconfig if it's not already enabled.
+To use some of the definitions for the PWM node you need to include `#include <dt-bindings/led/led.h>` at the beginning of the `board.dts` file.

 A pinctrl file has an `&pinctrl` node that encompasses all pinctrl settings including for I2C or SPI peripherals (e.g. WS2812 LEDs, Battery fuel gauges):